EvolEcolGroup/pastclim/cran-comments.md

+## This is a re-submission
+DOI incorrectly started with doi.org/; they have all now been fixed and raised no issues with any check.

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)
 - R-hub ubuntu-gcc-release (r-release)
 - R-hub fedora-clang-devel (r-devel)
 - devtools::check_mac_release

-No NOTES on any environment, except for a NOTE on some DOI giving a 404 Status.
+No NOTES on any environment.
-All the DOIs were checked manually and work.

 ## Checks on CRAN for previous version of pastclim
 As detailed in: